The Silk Road : 丝绸之路

 The map above shows the Silk Road at about 100CE, when the Roman Empire extended into Asia Minor and the Han Empire had conquered much of modern China (except for Fujian).
-At the beginning of the Han dynasty explorer Zhang Qian ➚ spent 13 years on an eventful trek to the west where he married into the Xiongnu tribe ➚ (the Xiongnu had withstood Chinese expansion to the north-west).
+At the beginning of the Han dynasty explorer Zhang Qian ➚ spent 13 years on an eventful trek to the west where he married into the warlike Xiongnu tribe ➚ (who had held back Chinese expansion to the north-west).
 Zhang eventually brought back tantalizing news of advanced civilizations beyond China's borders.
-His journey into Parthia and India encountered vestiges of the Greek Empire that had been founded by Alexander the Great 356-323BCE ➚.
+His journey into Parthia and India encountered traces of the Greek Empire that had been founded by Alexander the Great 356-323BCE ➚.
 Emperor Wudi's curiosity was piqued and he sought to find out more, including the exploration of a southern route into India through Yunnan.
 This first contact proved that China was not alone in developing an urban-based civilization.

-Along the Silk Route are many ancient trading posts: Bakhara; Kashgar; Tashkent; Kunduz; Samarkand ➚; Turpan; Tehran.
-The fortunes of these great cities ebbed and flowed as different peoples came into ascendency; Central Asia remained an area in flux for many centuries.
-Most chroniclers emphasize the long route to the Mediterranean and yet it was the trade with India which was more significant.
-It was from India that many would say the most precious cargo was imported: Buddhism.
-The grand western entrance into China was the Jiayuguan Gate, Gansu 嘉峪关 at the western end of the Great Wall of China.
-The Great Wall gave protection to travelers from attacks by tribes to the north on their passage deep into China through Lanzhou and on to the ancient capitals at Luoyang and Chang'an.
-When the Tibetan kingdom reached the height of its power in the Tang dynasty, Tibetans controlled the southern strands of the route.
+Along the Silk Route are many ancient trading posts: Bakhara, Kashgar, Tashkent, Kunduz, Samarkand ➚, Turpan and Tehran.
+The fortunes of these great cities ebbed and flowed as different peoples came into ascendency and Central Asia remained an area in flux for many centuries.
+Most chroniclers emphasize the long route to the Mediterranean and yet it was the trade with India which was more important.
+It was from India that many would say the most precious cargo was imported: Buddhist religion.

-Although the Silk Road re-emerged as the main overland transport route during the Mongol dynasty when it fell in 1368 the overland route was no longer as safe.
-Central Asian kingdoms and their trading cities along the route had been devastated by the Mongol invasion.
-Northern barbarian tribes resumed their threat to the northern Chinese Silk route and more significant of all, advances in maritime technology allowed for safe and more profitable transport by sea - maps and the compass made long distance trips possible.
+Although the Silk Road re-emerged as the main overland transport route during the Mongol dynasty when this fell in 1368 the overland route was no longer as safe.
+Central Asian kingdoms and their trading cities along the route had been devastated by the Mongol conquests.
+Northern barbarian tribes resumed their threat to the northern Chinese Silk route and more significant of all, advances in maritime technology allowed for safe and more profitable transport by sea as maps and compasses made the long distance sailing trips more practical.
 Even in Roman times there had been small scale but significant maritime trade via Sri Lanka and Arabia.
-By the start of the Ming dynasty the sea route had become well established.
-This was another reason why the center of Chinese civilization moved south from the Yellow to the Yangzi River valley.
+By the start of the Ming dynasty the sea routes had become well established.
+This was one reason why the center of Chinese civilization moved south from the Yellow to the Yangzi River valley.